Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Experiments

 \subsubsection{Implementation Details}

-We scale each feature to [0, 1] via min-max normalization.
 We use the Adam optimizer with a learning rate of \(5 \times 10^{-3}\) and weight decay of \(5 \times 10^{-4}\).
-The hidden representation dimension \(H\) is set to 8, and the hyperparameters are configured as follows: batch sizes \(b_u = 128\), \(b_a = 32\); margin \(m_1 = 0.02\); Student’s t-distribution degree of freedom \(\alpha = 1\); and similarity scaling parameter \(\beta = 1\).
-The number of normal prototypes is determined via clustering analysis on the unlabeled samples.
-Implementation of the compared methods is based on the DeepOD framework \cite{DeepIForest23}.
+The latent representation dimension \(H\) is set to 8, and the hyperparameters are configured as follows: batch sizes \(b_u = 128\), \(b_a = 32\); margin \(m_1 = 0.02\); Student’s t-distribution degree of freedom \(\alpha = 1\); and similarity scaling parameter \(\beta = 1\).
+The number of normal prototypes k is determined via clustering analysis on the unlabeled samples.
+The implementation of the compared methods is primarily based on the DeepOD framework\cite{DeepIForest23} and \texttt{scikit-learn} (\texttt{sklearn}).